fetttobse/bBEANS/README.md

 # Blog with the power of BEANS!
 bBEANS is a blog engine based on SQLite, Node.js, express.js, AngularJS and Bootstrap.
-Simple, clean,
+Simple. clean.

 **IMPORTANT: This project is still in production and absolutely unfinished yet.**